How to Become a Budget Analyst: The Fast Track

 - Part-time jobs

-By building a work history that emphasizes your attention to detail, mastery of budget basics, and communication skills with peers, volunteers and superiors, you show that your interest in budget analysis is not just a momentary phase, but a sincere career pursuit.
+By building a work history that emphasizes your attention to detail, mastery of budget basics, and communication skills with peers, volunteers, and superiors, you show that your interest in budget analysis is not just a momentary phase, but a sincere vocational pursuit.

 How are Your Presentation Skills?
 Crow About It!

 Being able to speak off the cuff in a compelling, interesting way about finances is not easy, and is a learned skill.
-A budget analyst may be called upon to explain the impact of, for example, cutting one department’s budget ten percent or reducing all department budgets by two percent.
+A budget analyst may be called upon to explain the impact of, for example, cutting one department’s budget by 10% or reducing all department budgets by 2%.

-Facility with preparing charts, presentations and talking points is essential.
+Confidence in preparing charts, presentations, and talking points is essential.
 Budget analysts do not hide behind numbers—they explain them.

 Budget Analyst Skills: Legal Eagles